stackrox/stackrox/roxctl/README.md

 - Removing or renaming a command.
 - Changing non-human readable CLI output (e.g. changing returned JSON).

-Since this is a sensitive topics, the following points **must** be considered when maintaining commands:
+Since this is a sensitive topic, the following points **must** be considered when maintaining commands:
 - Breaking changes **should** be avoided if possible.
 - A breaking change **must** have an intrinsic value to it.
 While this may be vague, here are a couple of examples:
   - Allows to introduce new functionality which provides direct value to a majority of users.
   - Increases stability or usability for a majority of users.
   - Reduces the overall maintenance cost (e.g. removing unused commands, removing support for deprecated OpenShift versions)
-- When breaking changes are done, a deprecation notice within the `CHANGELOG.md` **must** exist according to our current guidelines for introducing breaking changes.
+- When breaking changes are done, a deprecation notice within the `CHANGELOG.md` **must** exist beforehand according to our current guidelines for introducing breaking changes.
-- When removing or renaming a command or flag, an alias **must** be introduced (see later section about this).
+- When removing or renaming a command or flag, an alias **must** be introduced (see the latter section about this).

 ## Creating an alias for deprecated values